headlamp-k8s/headlamp-website/content/_index.md

     title: Automated Updates
     description: Keep your cluster secure by always running an OS with the latest security updates and features
 features:
-  # - title: The Container Infrastructure OS
-  #   icon: container-feature.svg
-  #   style:
-  #     fgcolor: '#01CBBA'
-  #     bgcolor: '#002E33'
-  #   description: 'Inspektor Gadget is designed from the ground up for running container workloads.
-It fully embraces the container paradigm, including only what is required to run containers.'
-  #   highlights:
-  #     - icon: feature-app
-  #       title: Immutable infrastructure
-  #       description: Your immutable infrastructure deserves an immutable Linux OS.
-With Inspektor Gadget, you manage your infrastructure, not your configuration.
-  #     - icon: feature-app
-  #       title: Designed to scale
-  #       description: Inspektor Gadget includes tools to manage large-scale, global infrastructure.
-You can manage update polices, versions and group instances with ease.
-  #     - icon: feature-app
-  #       title: Reduced complexity
-  #       description: With containers, dependencies are packaged and delivered in container images.
-This makes package managers unnecessary and simplifies the OS.
-  # - title: Secure by Design
-  #   icon: secure-feature.svg
-  #   style:
-  #     fgcolor: '#fddc60'
-  #     bgcolor: '#002E33'
-  #   description: Inspektor Gadget's built-in security features, minimal design and automated updates provide a strong foundation for your infrastructure's security strategy.
-  #   highlights:
-  #     - icon: feature-secure
-  #       title: Security patch automation
-  #       description: Running the latest security patches is crucial to removing potential vulnerabilities.
-Inspektor Gadget's automated updates does this for you.
-  #     - icon: feature-secure
-  #       title: Immutable filesystem
-  #       description: By making the system partition read-only, Inspektor Gadget eliminates a whole class of high-impact security vulnerabilities.
-  #     - icon: feature-secure
-  #       title: Minimal attack surface
-  #       description: Inspektor Gadget includes only what is required to run containers.
-By minimizing the size and complexity of the OS, the attack surface is also reduced.
   - title: A UI that adapts to your use-cases
     icon: round-dots.svg
     style: